 As a full service digital marketing agency, we offer a variety of other digital marketing techniques to suit the needs of our clients and their customers.

 Online lead generation is a difficult strategy to get right, in principle it is a very simple concept; you commission online marketing activity to bring leads into a business.
-However, with all the services listed above, you can pretty much adopt lead generation behaviour using any one of these channels.
+However, you can pretty much adopt lead generation behaviour using any number of digital marketing channels.

 For the purpose of this post, I will be concentrating on paid for lead generation activities(not simply ensuring your website can capture information and thus drive traffic to it via any source).